junxit/us-congress-bills-119/metadata.md

 - 2025-05-05 — Introduced in Senate
 - 2025-05-05 — Read twice and referred to the Committee on Environment and Public Works.
+- 2025-05-13 — Passed Senate without amendment by Voice Vote. (text: CR S2882)
+- 2025-05-13 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2025-05-13 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2025-05-13 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S2881-2882)